Information Theoretical Limits for Quantum Optimal Control Solutions: Error Scaling of Noisy Channels: Acknowledgments

 \section{Acknowledgments}

-M.M.M and T.C. acknowledge funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No.\,817482 (PASQuanS), as well as from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 – 390534769.

-M.M.M, S.G. and F.C. acknowledge funding from the Fondazione CR Firenze through the project Q-BIOSCAN.

-S.G. and F.C. acknowledge funding from the Fondazione CR Firenze through the project QUANTUM-AI, from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No.\,828946 (PATHOS), and from University of Florence through the project Q-CODYCES.

-S.M. acknowledges support from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No.\,765267 (QuSCo), and No.\,817482 (PASQuanS), by the Italian PRIN 2017 and the CARIPARO project QUASAR.
+M.M.M and T.C. acknowledge funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No.\,817482 (PASQuanS), as well as from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -- 390534769 and from the German Federal Ministry of Education and Research (BMBF Project No. 13N16210, SPINNING).
+S.G. and F.C. acknowledge funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No.\,828946 (PATHOS), and from University of Florence through the project Q-CODYCES.
+S.G. acknowledges The Blanceflor Foundation for financial support through the project ``The theRmodynamics behInd thE meaSuremenT postulate of quantum mEchanics (TRIESTE)''.
+S.M. acknowledges support from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No.\,765267 (QuSCo), and No.\,817482 (PASQuanS), by the Italian PRIN 2017 and the CARIPARO project QUASAR.